 Rogan had also competed in three professional kickboxing bouts.
 He won twice and lost once.
 But, he had to retire early after suffering from chronic headaches.

-He enrolled in the University of Massachusetts.
+He enrolled at the University of Massachusetts.
 But, he left without completing his degree and moved to New York.

 Breaking into the Standup Scene

-Rogan had an affinity with comedy, but he didn’t originally plan on becoming a comedian.
+Rogan had an affinity for comedy, but he didn’t originally plan on becoming a comedian.
 His first choice of profession was kickboxing, but an early end to that pursuit brought him to comedy.

 When Joe was practicing martial arts and kickboxing, he would often crack jokes in the gym.
 His gym mates and friends encouraged him to try live stage comedy.